arviz-devs/arviz/doc/source/schema/schema.md

 * **Matching variables**: Two groups with matching variables are groups that conceptually share variables, variable dimensions and coordinates of the variable dimensions but do not necessarily share variable names nor sample dimensions.
 Variable dimensions are the ones intrinsic to the data and model as opposed to sample dimensions which are the ones relative to the sampling process.
 When talking about specific variables, this same idea is expressed as one variable being the counterpart of the other.

 ## Current design
 `InferenceData` stores all quantities relevant to fulfilling its goals in different groups.
-Different groups generally distinguish conceptually different quantities in Bayesian inference, however, convenience in creation and usage of InferenceData objects also plays a role.
+Different groups generally distinguish conceptually different quantities in Bayesian inference, however, convenience in {ref}`creation <creating_InferenceData>` and {ref}`usage <working_with_InferenceData>` usage of InferenceData objects also plays a role.
 In general, each quantity (such as posterior distribution or observed data) will be represented by several multidimensional labeled variables.

+### Rules

-Each group should have one entry per variable and each variable should be named.
-When relevant, the first two dimensions of each variable should be the sample identifier (`chain`, `draw`).
-For groups like `observed_data` or `constant_data` these two initial dimensions are omitted.
-Dimensions must be named and share name with a coordinate specifying the index values, called coordinate values.
-Coordinate values can be repeated and should not necessarily be numerical values.
+* Each group should have one entry per variable and each variable should be named.
+* When relevant, the first two dimensions of each variable should be the sample identifier (`chain`, `draw`).
+* For groups like `observed_data` or `constant_data` the two initial dimensions(`chain`, `draw`) are omitted.
+* Dimensions must be named and share name with a coordinate specifying the index values, called coordinate values.
+* Coordinate values can be repeated and should not necessarily be numerical values.
 Variables must not share names with dimensions.

-Moreover, each group contains the following attributes:
+* Moreover, each group contains the following attributes:
-* `created_at`: the date of creation of the group.
+  - `created_at`: the date of creation of the group.
-* `inference_library`: the library used to run the inference.
+  - `inference_library`: the library used to run the inference.
-* `inference_library_version`: version of the inference library used.
+  - `inference_library_version`: version of the inference library used.

-`InferenceData` data objects contain any combination the groups described below.
-There are some relations (detailed below) between the variables and dimensions of different groups.
-Hence, whenever related groups are present they should comply with this relations.
+`InferenceData` data objects contain any combination of the groups described below.
+There are also some relations (detailed below) between the variables and dimensions of different groups.
+Hence, whenever related groups are present they should comply with these relations.

 ### `posterior`
 Samples from the posterior distribution p(theta|y).